Frequently Asked Questions- Guided Buying

 There are currently over 20,000 suppliers on ICIS, but in the majority of cases this simply means that they have at some point supplied goods or services to the College and does not give them any preferential position when supplying goods or services to the College.

-A full list of Preferred Suppliers can be found on the Purchasing website.
+A full list of Preferred Suppliers can be found on the Procurement website.

 Why should I use a preferred supplier?